Associate Professor, Music Education

 B.M., Music Education, University of Maryland M.M., Music Education, Northwestern University Ph.D., Music Education, University of Colorado, Boulder

-Stephanie Prichard is assistant professor of music education at the University of Maryland, where she teaches courses in instrumental music education and serves as co-advisor for the collegiate NAfME chapter.
+Stephanie Prichard is associate professor of music education at the University of Maryland, where she teaches courses in instrumental music education and serves as co-advisor for the collegiate NAfME chapter.
 Prichard earned a Ph.D. in music education from the University of Colorado, Boulder.
 She holds a Bachelor of Music in music education from the University of Maryland and a Master of Music in music education from Northwestern University.

 Prior to her appointment at the University of Maryland, Prichard served as graduate instructor of music education at the University of Colorado, where she taught undergraduate courses in music education and supervised student teachers.
 Previously, she taught elementary and middle school instrumental music in Bowie, Maryland, and Alexandria, Virginia.